motoreagattoimburrato/kt-challenge/README.md

 In particular, in [Vagrantfile](./Vagrantfile) is declared `bento/centos-8` but it has an issue `docker-ce` and `containerd.io` [(workaround)](https://vexpose.blog/2020/04/02/installation-of-docker-fails-on-centos-8-with-error-package-containerd-io-1-2-10-3-2-el7-x86-64-is-excluded/).

+### Shell tasks

+To use the workaround previously described it was necessary use `shell` ansible module.
+For ansible best practice, you should use this only when there aren't valid options to do "what you have to".

 ### Referecens

  - https://github.com/chef/bento